rohanj-02/shell-scripts/README.md

 How to Use:

+1. Make a file called `links.sh`
+2. Declare variables of the links you want to open
+3. Change variable names in course_open.sh if required
-1. Run script
+4. Run script
-2. Type the abbreviation of course you want to open (sns, dm, os, ap, ff)
+5. Type the abbreviation of course you want to open (sns, dm, os, ap, ff)

 To customise:

-1. Change/Add links in the declared variables at the start of script.
+1. Change/Add links in the declared variables in `links.sh`.
 2. Change abbreviation name in if-else condition
 3. Enjoy saving 5 seconds of your life daily :)